Dear Dr. James:

 The best analogy I have is that, when it is still batter, we can add chocolate to make it a chocolate cake, but after it’s baked, adding the same ingredient gives us a vanilla cake drizzled with chocolate sauce.
 That said, we are outside of my real field of expertise.
 This step in figuring out a cure will have to come from a conversation between a real neuroscientist on top of developments in that field and a sex researcher who describes this situation until the neuroscientist says, “Hey, that sounds just like…”.

-I don’t know who those people will be or what technology that will be, but I feel confident to saying that such conversations are most likely to happen in place that foster cross-pollination between fields and offer scientists some flexibility outside of a business model, and such places are becoming increasingly rare.
+I don’t know who those people will be or what technology that will be, but I feel confident in saying that such conversations are most likely to happen in places that foster cross-pollination between fields and offer scientists some flexibility outside of a business model, and such places are becoming increasingly rare.

 [FOOTNOTE: Just for the record, I’m using the colloquial sense of the word “cure” here, as the writer meant it.
 I point this out to acknowledge that there are other people who would emphasize that (1) when someone sexually prefers children, but is neither distressed by it nor poses a risk of harm to anyone because of it, then the person would not receive a diagnosis in the DSM-5 system, and (2) without there being a diagnosis, it is not clear whether one should be referring to a “cure.”]